batiste/django-tracker/README.rst

 It also mean that you need to use memcache or at least the locmem cache backend (only if you have 1 server).
 It might work with a database cache but it will not be the best configuration.

+All the informations are stored in daily Statistic models (1 record by label and by day).
+Those models can be used directly in the admin interface to examine interesting metrics of your website.

 Installation
 ============